eabowman/Bowman_and_Arnold_fungal_elev_grad/data/Read_me.txt

 obtain needles from that particular tree elevation.m: meters above sea level
 site: site name
+species:  tree species communities sampled
-topography: topographic position of trees, convergent positions are low lying positions where nutrients and water pool, divergent positions are higher positons where nutrients and water flow away from dbh.cm: diameter breast height in centimeters
+topography: topographic position of trees, convergent positions are low lying positions where nutrients and water pool, divergent positions are higher positons where nutrients and water flow away from dbh.cm: diameter breast height in centimeters growth.noted: number of slants (of 96) with fungal growth
 abundance: isolation frequency by tree calculated as number of isolates with fungal growth per 96 needle segments plated
 species_richness: species richness, the number of unique OTUs per tree